 - Older students may do their sessions without a parent/learning coach present.

 - There is often lots of parent instruction and consultation that occurs.
 This includes verbal cues, demonstration of the task first with the parent, and education for Hand Over Hand and fading cueing/assist

 What about gross motor activities?
 Do you do them along with the student?
 Show pictures of what you want them to do, etc.?

 - Often, we model first, then observe, and have a learning coach there to help with any hands-on assist that might be needed.
 They could be done with a child following your lead and doing them together.

 - A wide-angle webcam can be helpful.
 Videos can be a wonderful addition, music, and activities that work well in small spaces vs. a large gym.

-- Consider using bodyweight exercises and animal walks.
-Yoga, stop/freeze games, and obstacle courses with at-home items.
+- Consider using bodyweight exercises, animal walks, yoga, stop/freeze games, and obstacle courses with at-home items.
 Use a visual model with reps and dance videos.
 Take precautions prior to beginning any gross motor tasks.
-Have the caregiver move the computer/webcam around the work area to ensure it’s safe, well lit and free of clutter.
+Have the caregiver move the computer/webcam around the work area to ensure it’s safe, well lit, and free of clutter.

 Teletherapy and Handwriting